 Once upon time, working from home was a pipe dream.
 However, employers are pushing for more flexible work areas in response to the lack of office space, the cost of childcare, and the lengthy commutes.
 The advances in technology and the passion to create healthy workplaces over the last few years have helped to make this pipe dream a reality for many workers.

-So, we have teamed up with guest bloggers Anglia Chiropractic Healthcare, who have provided us with 4 top tips on how to avoid back problems when setting up your very own office at home!
+So, to support those who work from home regularly, we have shared 4 top tips on how to avoid back problems when setting up your very own office at home!

 Take a look!

 Whilst there are an abundance of benefits that come with working from home such as organising your work hours to fit in with your schedule, saving money by cutting out petrol spend and public transport costs, and the enjoyment of home luxuries like cooking on your hob or taking breaks in your back garden.
 With this in mind, it’s possible to overindulge in these home luxuries, the temptation to work from your bed or sofa for instance.

 The importance of not entertaining this temptation is not only to prevent you from working in a space that has distractions and decreases productivity, but because your spine is subjected to unnecessary discomfort and encourages unwanted aches and pains in the long run.

 When setting up your home office, you should:

 - Make careful choices.